Last Updated on September 23, 2022 by Rebecca Huff

 Front-load washer: place strip in detergent dispenser (tear strip into smaller pieces if necessary).

 - Add clothes and start washer.

-We also recommend that you place the Tru Earth strip in the detergent dispensing compartment of front-load machines.
+We also recommend that you place the Tru Earth Laundry Strip in the detergent dispensing compartment of front-load machines.
 If the compartment is small or shallow, tear the strip into smaller pieces so they fit neatly in the dispensing compartment.
 If your washer has separate detergent compartments for pre-wash and main wash cycles, we recommend that you place part of the Tru Earth strip in each compartment.
 Simply follow the instructions from your washing machine manufacturer and use Tru Earth as you would any liquid or powder detergent.

 Some newer HE machines use very little water and it is possible, in rare instances, that the Tru Earth strip can get wrapped up in clothes before it gets wet enough to dissolve completely.
 Consumers report the same occasional issue with uni-dose liquid pack detergents.
 Tru Earth has the advantage that it can be placed in the dispensing compartment where the flow of water at the start of the filling cycle dissolves the strip.